Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 - How is lidocaine poisoning treated?

 Treatment includes decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. measures (if possible), symptomatic therapy for neurological and cardiovascular symptoms, intravenous fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., and in severe cases, intravenous lipid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., and in severe cases intravenous lipid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 Inpatient monitoring is usually necessary.

 - Is there an antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects. for lidocaine poisoning?

 There is no specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects. for lidocaine.
-Treatment aims to control symptoms and help the body eliminate the active substance.
+Treatment aims to control symptoms and support the body in eliminationElimination refers to the process by which waste products and toxins are removed from the body.
+This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. of the active ingredient.
 Intravenous lipid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. can help bind lidocaine in the bloodstream and reduce its toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects.
+Therapies can be medicinal, surgical, or through other medical interventions. can help bind lidocaine in the bloodstream and reduce its toxic effects.

 - Can my pet fully recover after lidocaine poisoning?